 White Sands is a national park located approximately 50 miles northeast of Las Cruces along US 70 in New Mexico.
-Originally designated as a national monument in 1933 by President Herbert Hoover, the park’s composition is mainly comprised of gypsum crystal; the largest dune field on Earth (must be true because I looked it up on Wiki).
+Originally designated as a national monument in 1933 by President Herbert Hoover, the park’s composition is mainly made up of gypsum crystal; the largest dune field on Earth (must be true because I looked it up on Wiki).

-Mae and I arrived midday and waited our turn in line to get inside the park, rented our sand sleds and headed out for the adventure.
-Climbing up a hill of sand is as advertised; a living hell of slow and thankless trekking, sinking, slipping and saying “yep, that’s in my underwear” at least fifty times before you get to the top.
+Mae and I arrived midday and waited our turn in line to get inside the park, rented our sand sleds, and headed out for the adventure.
+Climbing up a hill of sand is as advertised: a living hell of slow and thankless trekking, sinking, slipping, and saying “Yep, that’s in my underwear” at least fifty times before you get to the top.

-Once unstuck, your journey reconvenes and you find yourself at your final destination only to get up, dust (what you can) off, grab your recycled disc and head up the dune hill once more while the dog makes the climb look effortless, giving you that “what the hell hooman?
-Why take sooo long ol’ gal?” stare…
+Once unstuck, your journey reconvenes and you find yourself at your final destination only to get up, dust (what you can) off, grab your recycled disc, and head up the dune hill once more while the dog makes the climb look effortless, giving you that “what the hell hooman?
+Why take sooo long ol’ gal?” stare.

-I am grateful for a lot of things in my life and have had the opportunity to travel to many places, but this trip, this was special.
+I am grateful for a lot of things in my life and have had the opportunity to travel to many places, but this trip was special.
 It allowed me to reconnect with one of my most favorite people on the planet.
-She knew my heart so well that she independently created a plan, crafted an itinerary which was handed to me upon arrival earlier that week and said, “this, this is what we’re doing.”
+She knew my heart so well that she independently created a plan, crafted an itinerary which was handed to me upon arrival earlier that week, and said, “This is what we’re doing.”
 When we were on the the return trip to the airport for my flight home, I thanked her and asked how she knew I wanted to do that and what motivated her to make it happen.
-Her reply still rings in my ears.
-“I pay attention to you because I love you and I do the things for you that I know that you will never do for yourself.”
+Her reply still rings in my ears: “I pay attention to you because I love you and I do the things for you that I know that you will never do for yourself.”
 Now that my dear readers is both a parenting success and a story of love.
 May you have them both (without the sand in your butt).